Table of Contents

 As we have seen above, a beginner doesn’t need such expensive equipment.
 There is no point in spending more if your knowledge of astronomy and telescopes is limited, as you won’t be able to take advantage of the extra features or quality that your equipment has.
 More expensive equipment may just confuse you and cause you more problems than using something more basic and easier to use.

 As your level of astronomy or astrophotography experience increases, so will your need for better equipment.
-You’ll understand more about how more professional telescopes can help improve your viewing or astrophotography.
+You’ll understand more about telescopes and how they can help improve your viewing or astrophotography.

 For these reasons, the best telescope for a beginner is very different from the best telescope for an intermediate or advanced user.